ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi-compatibility.md

 You'll need a microSD card which is **8GB** or greater to fit the image.
 The file system will automatically resize to occupy the unallocated space of the microSD card.
-Here is our recommended kit lists on Amazon: